Etosha, Skeleton Coast & Sossusvlei

 Time to leave Etosha and concentrate on some of Namibia’s other highlights.
 We will have an early breakfast and game drive our way out of the park and back to the main road.

-With the advent of tourism and the natural flow of change many Himba have migrated further to the south but traditions die hard and amongst all the other ethnic groups in southern Africa many Himba tribes people retain and live their traditions to this day.
+With the advent of tourism and the natural flow of change, many Himba have migrated further to the south, but traditions die hard and among all the other ethnic groups in Southern Africa, many Himba tribes people retain and live their traditions to this day.
 The Otjikandero Himba Village is a living village, meaning that people live there on a permanent basis and largely adhere to their traditional cultures.
 It is not a time capsule, the 21st century has arrived here as well, but it is a good representation of traditional Himba life.
-We will be invited into the village, our visit will be guided and we will be encouraged to take photos and ask questions so there are no feelings of invading anyone’s privacy.
+We will be invited into the village, our visit will be guided, and we will be encouraged to take photos and ask questions, so there are no feelings of invading anyone’s privacy.

 After our visit to Otjikandero we will have a short stop in Kamanjab before continuing on with our journey.
 The next leg of our journey today is truly spectacular, we turn to the west and head towards the mighty Etendeka Mountains and the Grootberg Pass.

-A time of massive volcanic upheaval and the same identical rocks, (Etendeka basalts), can be found in great abundance in Brazil.
-As we travel through this rocky landscape we can enjoy the sweeping views and spectacular landscapes of this ancient land.
+A time of massive volcanic upheaval and the same rocks, (Etendeka basalts), can be found in great abundance in Brazil.
+As we travel through this rocky landscape, we can enjoy the sweeping views and spectacular landscapes of this ancient land.

 We set off through more beautiful scenery and passing many weird and wonderful species of vegetation that this area is famous for.
-In particular we will see Namibia’s National plant the amazing and endemic Welwitschia Mirabilis.
-This species is in fact a dwarf tree and is found only in Namibia and southern Angola.
+In particular, we will see Namibia’s National plant, the remarkable and endemic Welwitschia Mirabilis.
+This species is, in fact, a dwarf tree and is found only in Namibia and southern Angola.
 The Welwitschia is a drought resistant superstar and almost as old as the landscape itself.
 Some specimens are known to be over 1,500 years old.

 There are some remnants of human activity along our road today.
-In the early 1960’s two pioneering entrepreneurs, Jack Scott and Ben du Preez found themselves convinced that both oil and diamonds were to be discovered along the Skeleton Coast and that this was their chance at fame and fortune.
-At huge expense a massive drilling rig was set up and managed a bore of 1,700 meters before they could finally admit that there was no oil.
-Not daunted and encouraged by reports of huge diamonds at Cape Cross the same pair constructed a diamond mine and processing plant at Toscanini, close to where their abandoned oil rig was already rusting away.
+In the early 1960s, two pioneering entrepreneurs, Jack Scott and Ben du Preez found themselves convinced that both oil and diamonds were to be discovered along the Skeleton Coast and that this was their chance at fame and fortune.
+At huge expense, a massive drilling rig was set up and managed a bore of 1,700 meters before they could finally admit that there was no oil.
+Not daunted and encouraged by reports of huge diamonds at Cape Cross, the same pair constructed a diamond mine and processing plant at Toscanini, close to where their abandoned oil rig was already rusting away.
 Some diamonds were ‘found’ but there was great suspicion that the diamond processor had been ‘seeded’ with diamonds from elsewhere.
 A ploy to keep the investors happy for a little bit longer.
-Both enterprises ended in failure but we will pass by Toscanini and we are able to stop and have a look at the now collapsed oil drilling machine.
+Both enterprises ended in failure, but we will pass by Toscanini, and we can stop and have a look at the now collapsed oil drilling machine.

 Exiting the park at the Ugab River crossing with its Instagram worthy iconic gates, we continue onto one of the largest seal colonies in the world.

-Nobody knows exactly why the seals chose Cape Cross as their home, but there must be a good reason as there are usually upwards of 100,000 seals basking on the rocks or swimming just off the beach.
+Nobody knows exactly why the seals chose Cape Cross as their home, but there must be a good reason, as there are usually upwards of 100,000 seals basking on the rocks or swimming just off the beach.
 These Cape fur seals are found only in South Africa, Namibia and Angola and are near endemic to Namibia.
-Cape Cross is the largest Cape fur seal colony in the world but there are many smaller colonies also to be found on the Namibian beaches and the Namibian Skeleton Coast hosts by far the majority of the world’s population.
-Cape Cross is an amazing sight, and a challenge for your nose, the smelliest stop on our safari.
+Cape Cross is the largest Cape fur seal colony in the world, but there are many smaller colonies also to be found on the Namibian beaches and the Namibian Skeleton Coast hosts by far the majority of the world’s population.
+Cape Cross is a wonderful sight, and a challenge for your nose, the smelliest stop on our safari.

 Cape Cross takes its name from the stone crosses that proudly sit close to the seal colony.
-The first cross to be erected here was done so on the orders of the Portuguese mariner Diego Cao in 1485.
-In those days the cross would have been called a ‘Padrao’ and the location was thus named Cabo do Padrao or Cape Cross.
-The original cross is in a museum in Germany and the two crosses visible today are replicas, erected respectively by the German government and the monuments council of South Africa.
-The concrete discs set around the two replica crosses are in fact set out to represent the stars of the southern cross.
+The first cross to be erected here was done so on the orders of the Portuguese mariner Diogo Cão in 1485.
+In those days, the cross would have been called a ‘Padrao’ and the location was thus named Cabo do Padrao or Cape Cross.
+The original cross is in a museum in Germany and the two crosses visible today are replicas, erected respectively by the German government and the monuments’ council of South Africa.
+The concrete discs set around the two replica crosses are, in fact, set out to represent the stars of the southern cross.
 A tribute to the navigational skills of the tough breed of men who made the first voyages of discovery.
-Diego Cao never made it home to Portugal from this voyage and his death is shrouded in mystery.
+Diogo Cão never made it home to Portugal from this voyage and his death is shrouded in mystery.

-We have a more leisurely start today and after a cooked breakfast we head south along the coast to the adventure capital of Namibia, Swakopmund.
+After breakfast and breaking camp, we head back to the coast and then south along the coast to the adventure capital of Namibia, Swakopmund.

 The curious thing about lichen is that it is made up of two separate organisms, algae and fungi.
-Neither organism would be able to survive in this environment on its own, (separate them and they will both die), but together they form a symbiotic relationship within which both can thrive.
-The fungi is responsible for collecting the moisture that they both use and the algae is responsible for the food.
-Unlike plants lichen have no roots, but they do perform photosynthesis, or rather the algae part of the lichen, which is green, performs photosynthesis.
-The chemical sugars produced by this process keeps both fungi and algae well fed.
-It almost never rains on the Skeleton Coast but the region is famous for its foggy weather.
+Neither organism would be able to survive in this environment on its own, (separate them, and they will both die), but together they form a symbiotic relationship within which both can thrive.
+The fungi are responsible for collecting the moisture that they both use, and the algae is responsible for the food.
+Unlike plants, lichen have no roots, but they do perform photosynthesis, or rather the algae part of the lichen, which is green, performs photosynthesis.
+The chemical sugars produced by this process keeps both fungi and algae well-fed.
+It rarely rains on the Skeleton Coast, but the region is well-known for its foggy weather.
 Heavy mist is common, occurring up to 250 days of the year, and all the organisms, including lichen, that survive on the Skeleton Coast, are specially adapted to be able to utilise fog as their main source of water.
 Lichen is extremely fragile.
-Typically with a growth rate of around 1 millimetre per year, and it is very easily damaged.
-Off road driving is a major problem for the conservation of these unique lichen fields, but a lot of damage is also done simply by people walking on the lichen.
-Our guide will direct us as to where we are allowed to walk as he introduces us to the lichen fields and great care must be taken that we do not inadvertently cause any damage during our visit.
+Typically, with a growth rate of around 1 millimetre per year, and it is easily damaged.
+Off-road driving is a major problem for the conservation of these unique lichen fields, but a lot of damage is also done simply by people walking on the lichen.
+Our guide will direct us as to where we are allowed to walk as he introduces us to the lichen fields, and great care must be taken that we do not inadvertently cause any damage during our visit.

-For the more leisurely minded there are bicycle tours and the very popular ‘living desert’ excursions.
-Here you will join a group in a vehicle with a specialist guide who will take you into the sand dunes sea and introduce you to some of the amazing creatures and plants that survive in one of the toughest environments in the world.
+For the more leisurely minded, there are bicycle tours and the very popular ‘living desert’ excursions.
+Here you will join a group in a vehicle with a specialist guide who will take you into the sand dunes sea and introduce you to some of the astonishing creatures and plants that survive in one of the toughest environments in the world.

 Our guide will discuss all the options with you in advance and will be able to facilitate any bookings that we would like to make.

-Day 7: Friday – Swakopmund – Desert Camp, near Sesriem – 350 km
+Day 7: Friday – Swakopmund – Sesriem – 350 km (Lodges we use: Desert Camp, Desert Quiver Camp and Desert Homestead.)

 We have the option to have a more leisurely start this morning as we are only leaving Swakopmund in the middle morning.
 Your guide will let you know the exact time of departure.